NVIDIA-AI-IOT/scene-text-recognition/README.md

 where images is an image file or directory of images.

 #### 2. easy_ocr_benchmark.py
-Using the pretrained EasyOCR detection and recognition models, we benchmark the throughput and latency and show the speedup after it is converted to a TensorRT engine (TRT).
+Using the pretrained EasyOCR detection and recognition models, we benchmark the throughput and latency and show the speedup after it is converted to a TensorRT engine (TRT) on the Jetson AGX Xavier.

- tor
 | Model | Throughput (fps) | Latency (ms) |
 |-------|-------------|---------------|
 | Detection | 12.386  | 84.190 |